 A. Trade deficit is too large.
 The size of our trade deficit (which is now projected at \$75 billion in merchandise trade and \$30 billion in current account) alone means Congress will continue to look hard for ways to reform our trade policy.
 The system of multilateral arrangements has been called into serious question as many believe it fails to meet our needs.
 Many voters and members of Congress will want to see us approach more of our trade problems on a bilateral basis.
 The average American simply does not understand why Japanese cars and TV's sell well here but American cigarettes, beef, baseball bats, and cosmetics cannot be sold in Japan.
-Remedies for this type of situation are certain to be a major focus of attention in the new Congress.
+Remedies for this type of situation are certain to be a major focus of attention in this Congress.

 B. Export issues.
 Unfortunately, the GATT ministerial failed to make progress on the question of foreign subsidies for agricultural exports.
 This will continue if pressure from Congress to resolve this situation through negotiation or for other export promotion actions like the recent wheat flour sale to Egypt.
+S. 822, recently passed by the Agricultural Committee, would establish several export promotion activities.

-I will be introducing legislation which will facilitate such activities in the future.
-This does not mean trade war, but does mean seeking to expand East-West trade, developing a viable substitute for DISC, utilizing Ex-Im Bank resources more adeptly, and moving the trade reciprocity bill that the Finance Committee approved in 1982.
+I support efforts to equalize the rules under which trade is conducted.
+This does not mean trade war, but does mean seeking to expand East-West trade, developing a viable substitute for DISC, utilizing Ex-Im Bank resources more adeptly, and enacting the trade reciprocity bill that the Senate approved April 21.
 Fair access to markets must be a two-way street, and Congress will be under considerable pressure to see that that is so.

 Import issues.
-As you know, the House passed "local c. content" legislation at the end of the last Congress.
-That is a drastic proposal and likely to be counterproductive in the long run if our goal is to increase access to markets and to gain maximum benefit from the mutual advantages of international There may be other areas, however, where we might make trade. adjustments: in considering extension of the Generalized System of Preferences, there may be an interest on the part of some members of the Finance Committee to restrict the program, particularly in light of the failure of the GATT ministers to agree on a new round of negotiations between developed and developing countries concerning tariffs.
-Similarly, there may be some objection to the trade provisions of the CBI proposal, and it may be difficult to extend the President's authority to negotiate tariff reductions on a limited basis.
-It is a good sign that the Japanese have agreed to continue to voluntarily restrain their automobile imports to this market for a third year until the domestic industry has had an adequate time to get back on its feet.
+As you know, the House passed "local C. content" legislation at the end of the last Congress.
+That is a drastic proposal and likely to be counterproductive in the long run if our goal is to increase access to markets and to gain maximum benefit from the mutual advantages of international There may be other areas, however, where we might make trade. adjustments: in considering extension of the Generalized System of Preferences, there may be an interest on the part of some members of the Finance Committee to seek some reciprocal benefits from the major GSP beneficiaries.
+There appears to be substantial support for the trade provisions of the President's Carribean Basin Initiative, however, as those countries offer U.S. exporters a potentially strong market.
+It may be difficult to renew the President's general authority to negotiate tariff reductions on a limited basis.
+It is a good sign that the Japanese have agreed to continue voluntarily to restrain their automobile imports to this market for a third year until the domestic industry has had an adequate time to get back on its feet.